 In the 1990’s Arno used the schools only computer connected to the Internet to learn about historic Route 66 while his students bicycled 2000 miles aboard an exercise bicycle in the back of the classroom.
 During the year long teaching journey students corresponded with people living and working along the famed highway, including Chicago Mayor Daley and the songwriter Bobby Troup, who wrote the famous tune for Nat King Cole in 1946.

 Since the Route 66 experience, Arno launched a podcast highlighting the storied life of Route 66.
 Guests include cast members from the animated Pixar-Disney classic CARS talking about the research involved in creating a movie highlighting Route 66, The Tattoo Man of Route 66 (165 tattoos), a German POW camp in Oklahoma that allowed the prisoners to work in the community to assist the local economy, and most recently the mayor of Times Beach, a once thriving community of 2,000 residents that was completely purged after dioxin was unknowingly sprayed on the dirt roads to suppress the dust.
-To date, the town is the largest Superfund site in American history, having spent over $200 million during the 1980’s for a clean up.
-Every home, every government vehicle, and even the water tower has been buried into a specially created vault the size of four football fields.
+The Route 66 Podcast has an annual scholarship program offering students over $1000 in awards through the support of generous Patreon supporters.

-Arno is currently producing a STEM related podcast for educators, and featured guests will include Andy Weir (The Martian), a 98 year old real life “Rosie the Riveter” who worked in a Birmingham B-29 factory, duirng WW II, the producer of the television show Battlebots, and one of the five surviving Navajo Code Talkers who served in WW II.
+During the pandemic Arno launched The STEM Class Podcast, highlighting talks with STEM pioneers, authors, and educators.
+Featured guests include Andy Weir (The Martian), a 98 year old real life “Rosie the Riveter” who worked in a Birmingham B-29 factory, during WW II, and one of the five surviving Navajo Code Talkers who served in WW II.
 There was once 450 Navajo Code Talkers, who were personally credited with winning the 1945 battle of Iwo Jima, an intense 5 week battle where 7,000 Americans gave their lives.

 Newark Star Ledger